 Both the 2018 Reserve Case and the 2018 PEA are based on information reported within the 2016 Oyu Tolgoi Feasibility Study ("OTFS16"), completed by OTLLC on the Oyu Tolgoi project.
 OTFS16 discusses the mine plan for Lift 1 of the Hugo North (including Hugo North Extension) underground block cave on both the Oyu Tolgoi mining licence and the Entrée/Oyu Tolgoi JV Property.
 Rio Tinto is managing the construction and eventual operation of Lift 1 as well as any future development of deposits included in the 2018 PEA.

-The results of the 2018 Reserve Case and the 2018 PEA will be summarized by Amec Foster Wheeler Americas Limited (Amec Foster Wheeler) in a National Instrument 43-101 Technical Report that will be filed under the Company’s SEDAR profile within 45 days of Entrée’s News Release dated January 15, 2018 at www.sedar.com and posted on this website.
+The results of the 2018 Reserve Case and the 2018 PEA have been summarized by Amec Foster Wheeler Americas Limited (Amec Foster Wheeler) in a National Instrument 43-101 Technical Report that has been filed under the Company’s SEDAR profile at www.sedar.com.

 The Entrée/Oyu Tolgoi JV Property includes Lifts 1 and 2 of the Hugo North Extension deposit and the Heruga deposit.
 These deposits form the northernmost and southernmost parts, respectively, of the Oyu Tolgoi project, which is a series of world-class, porphyry-style deposits containing copper, gold, silver and molybdenum.
 The mineral resources stretch over 12 kilometres, from Hugo North Extension on the Entrée/Oyu Tolgoi JV Property in the north, through Hugo North, Hugo South, Oyut, and the northern extension of the Heruga deposit on OTLLC’s Oyu Tolgoi mining licence, to the Heruga deposit on the Entrée/Oyu Tolgoi JV Property in the south.